scalapb/ScalaPB/docs/src/main/markdown/faq.md

 ```

 The generated case class for `B` will have a field `a: Option[A]`.
 The reason
-is that in the proto3 format, it is valid for an encoded message of `B` to not
+is that in the proto3 format, it is valid for an encoded message of type `B` to not
-contain a value for the field `A`.
-Using `Option[A]` lets us distinguish
+contain a value for the field `a`.
+Using the `Option[A]` type lets us distinguish
-between the case where a value for `A` is not available and the case where `A`
+between the case where a value for `A` was not provided and the case where `A`
-is explictly given (even if it's the default instance).
-The two cases above
+was explictly set to a certain value (even if that value is the default value
+for `A`).
+The case where `a` is not set, and the case that `A` is set to its
-have two distinct binary representations when the message is serialized.
+default value have two distinct binary representations (in both proto2 and
+proto3).

 You can set a certain message type or a field to not be wrapped in an `Option`
 using the [`no_box` option](customizations.md#message-level-custom-type-and-boxing).